Table of Contents

 How much more treasured are we if God is familiar with these sparrows?
 According to Jesus, God is so familiar with us that He even knows how many hairs we have.
 The notion that God is intimately acquainted with each of us should encourage us to face our fears.

-Do not be anxious about anything (Philippians 4:4–7)
+10. Do not be anxious about anything (Philippians 4:4–7)

 “Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

-What if your happiness was independent of your circumstances?
+What if your happiness were independent of your circumstances?
 Isn’t it difficult to imagine?
 But that is precisely what Paul is urging us to do.
 We should constantly delight in the Lord.
 This allows us to let go of fear and stress and put our faith in God instead.

 We spend so much of our time tense, apprehensive, and upset when we are overly reliant on our ability to get out of unpleasant and challenging circumstances.
 We learn to trust God to assist, equip, and empower us when we teach ourselves to respond to situations with prayer and supplication.
 Peace was the consequence.

-Cast all your anxieties on God (1 Peter 5:7)
+11. Cast all your anxieties on God (1 Peter 5:7)

 “Cast all your anxiety on him because he cares for you.”

 Many biblical encouragements deal with human problems.
 Understandably, we’re afraid of so many things.
 There isn’t much in the world that makes you feel safe.
 But God appears to be working overtime to persuade us that we don’t have to be fearful of others or events beyond our control when we trust Him.
 We are, once again, exhorted to cast all of our fears at God’s feet.
 Why?
-Because He is concerned about us.
+Because he is concerned about us.

-The Spirit God gave us does not make us timid (2 Timothy 1:7)
+12. The Spirit God gave us does not make us timid (2 Timothy 1:7)

 “For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.”